DistributedSystemsGroup/zoe/docs/install.rst

 Networking
 ----------

+Containers spawned by Zoe need to be able to talk to each other on the network like they where on the same broadcast domain, even when they run on different hosts.
+Network configuration is back-end dependent: both Kubernetes and Docker provide their own systems to manage the virtual network between containers.

+Docker provides a feature called ``multi host networking``.
+An alternative that we found more efficient and simple to setup and maintain is `Flannel <https://github.com/coreos/flannel>`_.

 Most of the ZApps expose a number of interfaces (web, REST and others) to the user.
 Zoe configures the active back-end to expose these ports, but does not perform any additional action to configure routing or DNS to make the ports accessible.
 Keeping in mind that the back-end network configuration is outside Zoe's competence area, here there is non-exhaustive list of the possible configurations: